-- 1. The Company recorded delay interests on the Ministry of Finance's "The Relationship" balance due and unpaid balances at the effective borrowing rate starting from May 1, 2018, according to the Council of Ministers' Decision No. (7633), adopted in its meeting held on April 30, 2018. - 2.
-The Company has recorded fees for storing the strategic inventory owned by the government at an amount of JD 3.5 per cubic meter according to the storage capacity for each material effective May 1, 2018 based on Ministry of Finance's approval through Letter No. (18/4/33072), dated November 25, 2018, noting that all of the strategic inventory quantities owned by the government were transferred during 2021, and according to that, no amounts were recorded during year 2022, and the period ended March 31, 2023.
+- 1. The Company recorded delay interests on the Ministry of Finance's "The Financial Relationship" balance between the Company and the Government due and unpaid balances and at the company's effective borrowing rate starting from May 1, 2018, according to the Council of Ministers' Decision No. (7633), taken in its meeting held on April 30, 2018. - 2.
+The Company has recorded fees for storing the strategic inventory owned by the government at an amount of JD 3.5 per cubic meter according to the storage capacities for each material effective May 1, 2018 based on the Ministry of Finance's approval through Letter No. (18/4/33072), dated November 25, 2018, noting that all of the strategic inventory quantities owned by the government were transferred during 2021, and according to that, no amounts were recorded during year 2022, and the period ended on September 30, 2023.

-- 3. Profit settlement with the Government calculation item has been discontinued, and the related balance has been recognized in the consolidated statement of profit or loss up to April 30, 2018, according to the Council of Ministers' Decision No. (7633), adopted in its meeting held on April 30, 2018.
-The decision terminated the financial relationship between the Company and the Jordanian Government, and consequently, the Company become working on commercial terms from the first of May 2018 (Note 3) - 4.
-During the period ended March 31, 2023 Jordan Liquefied Petroleum Gas Manufacturing and Filling Company which was activated as of January 1, 2023, recorded an amount of JD 2,977,761, after transferring all its liquefied gas activities (except for the liquefied gas production activity) as revenue against the commission difference of filling the Liquified gas according to the Council of Ministers' Decision No. (7633), adopted in its meeting held on April 30, 2018.
-This decision has set the commission amount for the period from the first of May to the end of December 2018 at JD 43 per ton sold.
-Accordingly, the Company recorded an amount of JD 18 per ton of gas sold, representing the commission difference included in the (IPP) and the stated commission, in the Council of Ministers Decision mentioned above in consistency with year 2018 as a precautionary measure of raising the value of the commission before it is approved by the official authorities.
-Whereas the Government has not amended the oil derivatives price bulletin (IPP) up to date, and the final commission for the years 2019, 2020, 2021 and 2022 has not been determined yet which reflect the average of return on investment by 12% annually.
+- 3. the calculation of profit settlement with the Government item has been discontinued, and the related balance has been recognized in the consolidated statement of profit or loss until April 30, 2018, according to the Council of Ministers' Decision No. (7633), taken in its meeting held on April 30, 2018.
+The decision terminated the financial relationship between the Company and the Jordanian Government, and the Company become working on commercial terms starting from first of May 2018 (Note 3). - 4.
+Jordan Liquefied Petroleum Gas Manufacturing and Filling Company after transferring all its different liquefied gas activities to it (except for the liquefied gas production activity) which was activated as of January 1, 2023, recorded an amount of JD 5,537,417 during the period ended September 30, 2023 as revenue against the commission difference of filling the Liquified gas according to the Council of Ministers' Decision No. (7633), taken in its meeting held on April 30, 2018.
+This decision has set the commission amount for the period starting from the first of May to the end of December 2018 at JD 43 per ton sold.
+Accordingly, the Company recorded an amount of JD 18 of each ton of gas sold, representing the commission difference included in the (IPP) amounting to JD 25 and the stated commission, in the Council of Ministers Decision mentioned above and amounting to JD 43 in consistency with year 2018 as a precautionary measure of raising the value of the commission before it is approved by the concerned official authorities and ministries.
+Whereas the Government has not amended the oil derivatives price bulletin (IPP) up to date, and the final commission for the years 2019, 2020, 2021, 2022, and the period ended September 30, 2023 which reflect the average of return on investment by 12% annually.
 Noting that after the agreement on the final commission amount is reached, its financial impact will be reflected in the subsequent periods.